Theses

 General information

-If you are interested in writing a thesis in our working group, please familiarise yourself with the following information.
-This includes:
+If you are interested in writing a thesis in our research group, please familiarize yourself with the following information.

-• Contents and effects of organisational and corporate communication (public relations)
+• Content and effects of organizational and corporate communication (public relations)

 • Sustainability and climate communication